LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 <a href="https://www.nexusmods.com/stardewvalley/users/92060238?tab=user+files">Taiyo</a>, <a href ="https://www.nexusmods.com/stardewvalley/users/112768378?tab=user+files">tiakall</a>, and <a href="https://www.nexusmods.com/stardewvalley/users/2893756?tab=user+files">Yri</a> for some art feedback and encouragement on sprites I drew.
 Tiakall was also a beta tester.

-<a href="https://www.nexusmods.com/stardewvalley/users/104804993?tab=user+files">nicole / beyondrecovery</a>, for help with figuring out the "walking off screen while fading out" effect, encouragement / accountability, wording help, and being a beta tester
+<a href="https://www.nexusmods.com/stardewvalley/users/104804993?tab=user+files">nicole / beyondrecovery</a>, for help with figuring out the "walking off screen while fading out" effect, advancedMove, encouragement / accountability, wording help, and being a beta tester

 <a href="https://www.nexusmods.com/stardewvalley/users/69153238?tab=user+files">shekurika</a>, for help with figuring out Clint's hammering animation and fades